 For more information on Pennsylvania’s National Road Heritage Corridor, visit NationalRoadPA.org.

-This article is brought to your by the National Road Heritage Corridor and HeritagePA.
+This article is brought to you by the National Road Heritage Corridor and HeritagePA.